 - SiloRider is a command-line tool, implemented in Python, that lets you implement POSSE to various services (Twitter and Mastodon as of 2018-08-01).

 - Bridgy Publish is POSSE-as-a-service.
-It supports Twitter, Facebook, and Instagram (currently just likes).
+It supports Twitter, Flickr, GitHub and Mastodon.
 You can use it interactively or programmatically via webmention.

 - Mugged Tweets - will POSSE a note to a mug (may require first POSSEing to Twitter)